Helvetto/GamesProject/Readme.md

 Please choose the option that suits your requirements and system setup.

-Certainly!
-Here's a formatted version of the text with improved aesthetics:

 ---

 **Note:** Regardless of the option you choose, the game web UI will be accessible at http://localhost:8000.